Constancy of an Infinite Cyclotomic Product via Ramanujan Sums

 \firstpagefoot{ \textbf{Author address:} The Caravan, Jhandewalan Extn., New Delhi 110001, India\\ \texttt{hartoshbal@gmail.com}\ where \( \Phi_n(z) \) denotes the \( n \)-th cyclotomic polynomial, is identically constant, \( P(z) \equiv 1 \), inside the unit disk \( |z| < 1 \). \end{theorem}

 Our approach uses a classical result by Ramanujan on Ramanujan sums \cite{4}, which is equivalent to the prime number theorem.
 It carries forward the idea of using the logarithmic derivative to derive information on an associated infinite product, as in \cite{1}.
+An earlier version of this work used a formal interchange of infinite sums.
+The present version replaces this step with a truncation-and-limit argument, eliminating any convergence ambiguity.
+The results are unchanged.

 In subsequent sections, we construct new infinite product identities involving cyclotomic polynomials by invoking other results from Ramanujan's paper.
 To our knowledge, results of this type for infinite cyclotomic products have not appeared previously.
 A related example is \cite{2}, where the products are of the form $\prod_{k \ge 0} \Phi_\ell(z^{p^k})$ involving a single cyclotomic factor.